TheRambotnic/game-patches-and-configs/README.md

 ```
 If using Xash3D FWGS, add `-console` to enable the console

+If playing Opposing Force, make sure `fps_max` is equal or lower than 120.
+Anything higher will break rope physics

 <br/>

 - **Half-Life 2** (and general Source Engine games)